McLeodMoores/xl4j/README.md

    - Primitive types (and Boxed equivalents)
    - JSR-310/Java 8 dates
    - 1D/2D Arrays
-   - Full object-handling system maintains a garbage-collected heap for objects, necessary for long running sheets
+   - Full object-handling system maintains a garbage-collected heap for objects, necessary for long-running sheets
    - Support for varargs
  - All the types of functions and features normally available to Excel XLLs
    - Volatile functions `@XLFunction(volatile=true)` which are always recalculated (e.g. =TODAY()).